 Courting disaster

-Wretchard has typically excellent analysis of fading hopes for a peaceful diplomatic approaches to preventing Iran from obtaining nuclear weapons.
+Wretchard has a typically excellent analysis of fading hopes for a peaceful diplomatic approaches to preventing Iran from obtaining nuclear weapons.
 What the analysis doesn’t disclose is the scope of the danger confronting the Iranian people.

 Examine the map of Iran’s nuclear sites on the left (Source: Global Security).
 Click the map for an enlargeable version.
 Here’s the population of the cities in which the sites are located (Source: City Population):